About the Rolex GMT-Master II Batman (BLNR)

 Frequently Asked Questions

-What is the difference between the 116710BLNR and the 126710BLNR Batman?
+What is the difference between reference 116710BLNR and 126710BLNR?

 Browse also: Rolex collection.